OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 You can choose whether to sync your settings, and control what is synced, by going to Sync Settings in the Accounts section of Windows Settings.
 Some apps have their own, separate sync controls.
 If you sign into Windows with a work account and you choose to connect that account to your personal Microsoft account, Windows will ask which settings you want to sync before connecting your Microsoft account.

-Full text Telemetry &.
-Error Reporting Telemetry &.
-Error ReportingpspMainTelemetryErrorReportingModuleSummary
+Telemetry &.
+Error ReportingTelemetry &.
+Error ReportingmaintelemetryerrorreportingmoduleSummary

 As you use Windows, we collect diagnostic and usage data that helps us identify and troubleshoot problems, improve our products and services, and provide you with personalized experiences.
 This data is transmitted to Microsoft and stored with one or more unique identifiers that can help us recognize an individual user on an individual device and understand the device's service issues and use patterns.
-There are three levels of diagnostic and usage data: **Full** **,** **Enhanced** and **Basic**.
+There are three levels of diagnostic and usage data: **Full**, **Enhanced** and **Basic**.
 You can select which level of diagnostic and usage data to provide, but some diagnostic data is vital to the operation of Windows and cannot be turned off.

 During Windows setup, opting to "Send full error and diagnostic reporting to Microsoft" sets your **Diagnostic and usage data** setting to **Full**.
-If you don't choose to "Send full error and diagnostic reporting to Microsoft," **Diagnostic and usage data** collection will be set to **Enhanced**.
+If you don’t choose to "Send full error and diagnostic reporting to Microsoft," **Diagnostic and usage data** collection will be set to **Enhanced**.
 You can adjust your Diagnostic and usage data collection level at any time in **Settings**.
 We recommend that you select **Full** for the best Windows experience and the most effective troubleshooting.

 **Basic** data is data that is vital to the operation of Windows.
 This data helps keep Windows and apps secure, up-to-date, and running properly by letting Microsoft know the capabilities of your device, what is installed, and whether Windows is operating correctly.
 This option also includes basic error reporting back to Microsoft.
 Basic data includes:

 *   Configuration data, including the manufacturer of your device, model, number of processors, display size and resolution, date, region and language settings, and other data about the capabilities of the device.
 *   The software (including drivers and firmware supplied by device manufacturers), installed on the device.
 *   Performance and reliability data, such as how quickly programs respond to input, how many problems you experience with an app or device, or how quickly information is sent or received over a network connection.

-*   Network and connection data, such as the device's IP address, number of network connections in use, and data about the networks you connect to, such as mobile networks, Bluetooth, and identifiers (BSSID and SSID), connection requirements and speed of Wi-Fi networks you connect to.
+*   Network and connection data, such as the device’s IP address, number of network connections in use, and data about the networks you connect to, such as mobile networks, Bluetooth, and identifiers (BSSID and SSID), connection requirements and speed of Wi-Fi networks you connect to.
 *   Other hardware devices connected to the device.

 **Enhanced** data includes all **Basic** data plus data about how you use Windows, including Microsoft and third party software (apps, drivers, etc.) that runs on Windows.
 This data includes frequently or how long you use certain features or apps, which apps and features you use most often, how often you use Windows Help and Support, and which services you use to sign into apps.
 This option also lets us collect diagnostic data that includes the memory state of your device when a system or app crash occurs, which may unintentionally include parts of a document you were working on when a problem occurred.
 If you select this option, we'll also be able to provide you with an enhanced and more personalized Windows experience.

 **Full** data includes all **Basic** and **Enhanced** data.
 It also turns on advanced diagnostic features that can collect additional data from your device, which helps us further troubleshoot and fix problems.
 When devices experience problems that are difficult to diagnose or replicate with Microsoft's internal testing, Microsoft will randomly select a small number of devices, from those at the Full level and exhibiting the problem, from which to gather all of the data needed to diagnose and fix the problem (including user content that may have triggered the issue).
-If an error report contains personal data, we won't use that information to identify, contact, or target advertising to you.
+If an error report contains personal data, we won’t use that information to identify, contact, or target advertising to you.

 Windows error reports help Microsoft and Microsoft partners diagnose problems in the software you use and provide solutions.
 We provide limited portions of error report information to partners (such as OEMs) to help them troubleshoot products and services which work with Windows and other Microsoft product and services.
 They are only permitted to use this information to repair or improve those products and services.

-Full text Update Services Update ServicespspmainupdateservicesmoduleSummary
+Update ServicesUpdate ServicesmainupdateservicesmoduleSummary

 Update Services for Windows includes Windows Update and Microsoft Update.
 Windows Update is a service that provides you with software updates for Windows software and other supporting software, such as drivers and firmware supplied by device manufacturers.
 Microsoft Update is a service that provides you with software updates for other Microsoft software such as Office.

 Windows Update automatically downloads Windows software updates to your device.
 You can configure Windows Update to automatically install these updates as they become available (recommended) or have Windows notify you when a restart is required to finish installing updates.
 Apps available through the Windows Store are automatically updated through the Store, as described in the Windows Store section below.

-Web Browsers: Microsoft Edge and Internet Explorer Web BrowserspspMainWebBrowsersModuleSummary
+Web Browsers: Microsoft Edge and Internet ExplorerWeb Browsers: Microsoft Edge and Internet ExplorermainwebbrowsersmoduleSummary

 Microsoft Edge is Microsoft's new web browser for Windows 10.
 Internet Explorer, Microsoft's legacy browser, is also available in Windows 10.
 Whenever you use a web browser to access the Internet, data about your device ("standard device data") is sent to the websites you visit and online services you use.
 Standard device data includes your device's IP address, browser type and language, access times, and referring website addresses.
 This data might be logged on those websites' web servers.
 Which data is logged and how that data is used depends on the privacy practices of the websites you visit and web services you use.